 Is TMJ and Sleep Apnea Correlated?

-TMJ and sleep apnea are conditions that are usually correlated and reinforce one another.
-One wellness center found that 52% of people with sleep apnea suffer from TMJ, and 75% of people with TMJ get sleep apnea.
+TMJ and obstructive sleep apnea are conditions that might develop together and reinforce one another.
+One wellness center found that 52% of people with sleep apnea suffer from TMJ, and 75% of people with TMJ suffer from snoring, sleep apnea and other sleep disorders.

-Once you experience sleep apnea symptoms, it can lead to further TMJ damage.
-Breathing through your mouth causes you to clench your jaw, damaging its joints.
+Once you experience symptoms of sleep disordered breathing, it can lead to further TMJ damage.
+Breathing through your mouth causes you to clench your jaw leading to damage in the joints.

 Types of Oral Sleep Apnea Devices